What Do You See in Common? Learning Hierarchical Prototypes over Tree-of-Life to Discover Evolutionary Traits: Results

 \subsection{Fine-grained Accuracy}

-Similar to HPnet \cite{hase2019interpretable}, we calculate the fine-grained accuracy for each leaf node by calculating the path probability over every image.
-During inference, the final probability for leaf class $Y$ given an image $X$ is calculated as, $P(Y|X) = P(Y^{(1)}, Y^{(2)}, ..., Y^{(L)}|X) = \prod_{l=1}^{L} P(Y^{(l)}|X)$, where $P(Y^{(l)}|X)$ is the probability of assigning image $X$ to a node at level $l$, and $L$ is the depth of the leaf node.
+Similar to HPnet \citep{hase2019interpretable}, we calculate the fine-grained accuracy for each leaf node by calculating the path probability over every image.
+During inference, the final probability for leaf class $Y$ given an image $X$ is calculated as, $P(Y|X) = P(Y^{(1)}, Y^{(2)}, ..., Y^{(L)}|X) = \prod_{l=1}^{L} P(Y^{(l)}|X)$, where $P(Y^{(l)}|X)$ is the probability of assigning the image $X$ to a node at level $l$, and $L$ is the depth of the leaf node.
 Every image is assigned to the leaf class with maximum path probability, which is used to compute the fine-grained accuracy.
-The comparison of the fine-grained accuracy calculated for \proposed{} and the baselines are given in Table \ref{tab:accuracy}.
-We can see that \proposed{} performs better than the other interpretable methods, such as INTR and HPNet, and is also able to nearly match the performance of non-interpretable models, such as ResNet-50, even outperforming it for the {Fish} and {Butterfly} dataset.
-This shows the ability of our proposed framework to achieve competitive classification accuracy along with serving the goal of discovering evolutionary traits.
+The comparison of the fine-grained accuracy calculated for \proposed{} and the baselines are given in Table \ref{tab:accuracy} (best performance bolded and second-best performance underlined).
+Note that despite extensive hyperparameter tuning, HPnet was unable to perform well on Spider and Turtle datasets (See Appendix \ref{sec:hyper-parameters} for details).
+It is important to note that the \textit{primary objective of our work is identifying evolutionary traits through semantically meaningful prototypes} (both quantitatively and qualitatively evaluated in Section \ref{sec:main-part-purity} and \ref{sec:main-qualitative results} respectively), and not necessarily achieving high classification accuracy (which may require capturing global features or features prone to dataset bias).
+Additionally, we observe that the Spider and Turtle datasets from iNat2021 are relatively more challenging since they contain noisy elements, including blurry images, obscured foregrounds and camouflaged backgrounds, that cause models to misclassify these images (examples provided in Figure \ref{fig:inat-bad-images} of Appendix).